edgedock/dcmartin/CICD.md

 This [repository][repository] is built as an example implementation of this CI/CD process.
 Each of the services is built using a similar [design][design-md] that utilizes a common set of `make` files and support scripts.

-The CI/CD process is centered around these primary tools accessed through the command-line:
+The CI/CD process is centered around these primary tools accessed **through the command-line**:

 + `make` - control, build, test automation
 + `git` - software version and branch management